- 1.11k views

 Zanzibar is the tranquil white sand beach island that often shows up on your Instagram, complete with the bright turquoise waters, and palm-lined shores.
-It is the very definition of tropical paradise - and you’re welcome to visit it this year!
+It is the very definition of tropical paradise — and you’re welcome to visit it this year!
 Zanzibar is not only a tropical island paradise, but a long-standing port town as well.
-It offers a number of cultural hotspots and there are so many places to explore.
+A trip to Zanzibar offers a number of cultural hotspots and there are so many places to explore.
 Here is a list of the top 10 things to do in Zanzibar and top places that you simply have to visit.

 These northern beach resorts are absolutely stunning, and the very definition of an idyllic beach holiday.
 Nungwi is the most popular beach resort in Zanzibar.
 This beautiful golden beach has consistently been voted one of the best beaches in the world.
 Nungwi’s resorts also offer a number of water sports options for those who are adventurous enough- including scuba diving, jet skiing, paragliding, and much more.

 Stone Town is Zanzibar’s capital, and one of the most eclectic places for you to visit while in Zanzibar.
 The narrow streets are lined with countless shops, where you can find amazing Tanzanian curios - including fabrics, coffee, spices, jewelry, and more.
 Stone Town is the capital city, and houses a lot more locals than the exotic beaches up north, so if you want to explore local life and culture, this is where you should definitely go.

 The Kendwa beach is quite popular, and has a number of resorts for you to choose from, but it is much quieter than Nungwi.
 Kendwa beach is huge, and the lack of tourists makes the location more secluded and private.
 You can relax, and sunbathe during the day, and take the beautiful sunset cruises during the evening.
 If you’re looking for a relaxing vacation, this is definitely your best option.